Login Sign in

 Dog burping caused by illnesses

 Some illnesses can also cause dog burping.
-Gastric-dilation-volvulus (GDV), sometimes called bloat, is a life-threatening illness where the stomach fills with air but is unable to expel it due to a twist that blocks off the gut.
+Gastric-dilation-volvulus (GDV), often called bloat, is a life-threatening condition caused by excess air in the stomach that’s unable to escape.
 Excessive burping and non-productive vomiting are early signs of GDV.
-GDV is more common in deep-chested dogs and will usually occur if dogs eat too quickly, too much, or exercise too soon after eating.
+GDV is more common in deep-chested dogs and dogs that eat too quickly, too much, or exercise too soon after a meal.
+Sometimes, intestinal parasites can cause excessive burping in dogs, too.
+Some parasites produce more air in your dog’s stomach, which escapes through your dog’s mouth as a burp.

 Less serious illnesses can cause dog burping too.
-Any imbalance or upset in the gastrointestinal tract can cause burping—and sometimes these burps can smell terrible!
-This is because, instead of swallowing air, air is being produced in the stomach and the first part of the gut.
-Air rises, so this eventually escapes as a burp.
-This can smell like rotten eggs, a previous meal, or even fishy, depending on what is being carried in the breath.
+Any imbalance or upset in the gastrointestinal tract like inflammatory bowel disease can cause burping.
+These burps can smell especially bad!
+In burps produced in the GI tract, air is being produced in the stomach and the first part of the gut.
+That air rises and escapes as a burp.
+These burps can smell like rotten eggs, a previous meal, or even like fish.

-Dog burping that smells like rotten eggs—also known as sulfur burps—is more common with some medications or after a protein-heavy meal.
+Dog burping that smells like rotten eggs, also known as sulfur burps, are more common with some medications or after a protein-heavy meal.
 Dogs fed raw food are more likely to have sulfur burps, as sulfur is produced as part of the digestion of protein.
-Fishy burps usually indicate that your dog has bad teeth or has been licking their anal glands.
+Fishy burps usually mean your dog has bad teeth or has been licking their anal glands.

 Dog Burping: When to Be Concerned